AditGupta25/senior-design-website/README.md

 - This is normal.
 When students generate the site, it is not yet connected to the styling sheet located on the server.
 When you drag and drop the file on the server, it will automatically connect.

-8) Images do not have correct aspect ratio.
+8) Images do not have the correct aspect ratio.
 Why?

 - Often students will crop or edit existing images to make them fit in the pixel requirements.
 They will stretch or shrink images.
 Ask them to recreate the faulty images.